15 Weed Edible Recipes that Are Way Better Than 'Special Brownies'

-You can get stoned any night of the year, but 4/20 is nearly upon us, dammit, and you deserve better than a limp joint and leftover pad Thai eaten by the light of the fridge.
+You deserve better than a limp joint and leftover pad Thai eaten by the light of the fridge.
 Live a little.
 Take that ganja and infuse it into butter, oil, milk, and sugar, and fuck around a bit.
 We're not talking boxed brownie mix; we're talking about a full-fledged gastronomical ball-out—apps, entrees, desserts, even some cocktails—that'll get you high and appease your munchies.
 Two birds, one stoner.

 Before we get too far ahead of ourselves, lets make sure we've got our bases covered.
 Review our illustrated primer to cooking with weed.
 We'll wait.

 All caught up?
 Great.
 First things first: Cannabis-infused oil is gonna be the easiest way to turn any recipe into an earth-shattering edible.
 This only takes a few steps—you've got to decarboxylate your weed in the oven, throw it in a saucepan with oil, then strain the leftover bud, leaving you with a simple, potent base for cooking.

 Straight up cannabis oil is great for using where your recipe would normally call for a neutral oil like canola or vegetable oil, which is what you want for brownies or other baked goods (or fried things).
 But when you're going the savory route, these flavor-infused olive oils are your go-to.